ClemsNzube/alx-low_level_programming/0x09-static_libraries/README.md

 <h1>C - Static Libraries</h1>

-<b>What is a library</b>
+<b>What is a library?</b>
-A library is a file containing several object files, that can be used as a single entity in a linking phase of a program.
+<p>A library is a file containing several object files, that can be used as a single entity in a linking phase of a program. </p>

 <h4>Task 0:</h4>
 Create the static library libmy.a containing all the functions listed below: